suncoast-devs/handbook/lessons/misc-quick-reference/basic-git-merge.md

 only way, but it is a good practice.

-Let's call the branch where you did your work A, and the destination branch B. A typical case is that A will be a feature branch, and B will be "master"
+Let's call the branch where you did your work A, and the destination branch B. A typical case is that A will be a feature branch, and B will be "master".

 ## Step 0: Make sure your branch is pristine and clean